'The heat catches up to you': Hot wings, cool jams highlight 15th East Dubuque Wingfest

 “It’s just a good feel event for the community.”

 Live music throughout the day featured local performers.
-Well-known country music band Little Texas, known for the hit "God Blessed Texas," is set to take the stage later tonight.
+Well-known country music band Little Texas, known for the hit “God Blessed Texas,” was set to take the stage later in the night.

 Sendt said the intention always is to keep the event and performances free and accessible for families.